 bound with strips of horse hair.
 This was to serve a dual purpose -

 protect the fighter and inflict more damage on the opponent.
 Later,

 these were replaced by hemp ropes or starched strips of cotton.
 For

 particular challenge matches and with the fighters agreement, ground

 glass was mixed with glue and spread on the strips.

-used rather than radical change.
-For example, Thai fighters have always
+equipment used rather than radical change.
+For example, Thai fighters

-worn groin guards.
-A kick or knee to the groin was a perfectly legal
+have always worn groin guards.
+A kick or knee to the groin was a

-move up until the 1930's.
-In the early days, the protection was made
+perfectly legal move up until the 1930's.
+In the early days, the

 groin guard later became a triangular shaped pillow, red or blue, tied